Adar/paginationjs/README.md

 # Pagination.js

 > A jQuery plugin to provide simple yet fully customisable pagination.
+Modified
+> for use with Bulma CSS

 See demos and full documentation at official site: [http://pagination.js.org](http://pagination.js.org)